mymi14s/Django-Project-Starter-Template/README.md

 License: 3-clause BSD<br>
 """

-A Django Template for creating basic webapp with basic features such as Authentication System, User Profile, etc.
+A Django Template for creating basic webapp with features such as Authentication System, User Profile, etc.
 The Template can be used out of the box for any type of website/webapp
 <h1> Screen Shots </h1>
 <font align="center">